back

 At times, creative burnout is a direct outcome of doing something repeatedly in the absence of other creative outlets.
 Therefore, finding a different way to express your creativity can be a way to get ideas and even some graphic design practice.
 Similar disciplines, such as painting, photography, or sculpture are all great choices.

-Another short-term solution, as with any other profession, is to meet people from your line of work.
-Designers are usually able to ask more informed questions than clients requesting graphic design.
+Another short-term solution, as with any other profession, is to connect with people from the graphic design industry.
+Creative professionals can ask more informed questions than clients requesting graphic design.
 In turn, this can point to a different direction or perspective you haven’t thought of.

 Behance_homepage.jpg